 Nadogo is a small, very remote village on the island of Vanua Levu, Fiji.
 The Nadogo village clan has ownership of a 1,000-acre primary rainforest.
 The only practical way for the 60 villagers to leave Nadogo is by a poorly maintained access road.
 This road is not paved, and even in the best of circumstances it can be traversed only by four-wheel drive vehicle, a trip that takes several hours.
 The road passes two streams that are prone to flooding.

-The Nadogo village clan is willing to sign a protective covenant preserving its 1,000-acre rainforest in exchange for Seacology underwriting modest road improvements, such as better grading and gravel.
-Though even with these improvements the road will still not be paved, the improvements will make it easier for villagers to get to the market or to a medical clinic when the need arises.
+The Nadogo village clan is willing to sign an agreement preserving its 1,000-acre rainforest.
+In exchange, Seacology will fund modest road improvements, such as better grading and gravel.
+Though the road will still not be paved, the improvements will make it easier for villagers to get to the market or to a medical clinic when the need arises.